AdnxnHabib/AI_Painter/README.md

 This application allows users to draw digits on a canvas and have them classified in real-time using a convolutional neural network trained on the MNIST dataset.

+## Requirements

+Python 3.6+
+PyTorch
+OpenCV (cv2)
+MediaPipe
+NumPy

+## Usage

+Start the application: python VirtualPainter.py
+Draw a digit on the canvas
+View the prediction and confidence score
+Clear the canvas to try another digit

 [Hand Detection.pdf](https://github.com/user-attachments/files/19145192/Hand.Detection.pdf)